College of Arts & Sciences

 Art at Grunewald Guild

 Students may receive credits through Concordia University by special arrangement with Grunewald Guild and Concordia’s Chief Academic Officer and Registrar.
 Courses are offered at the Guild in summer.
 The Grunewald Guild is located in Leavenworth, Washington.
-Additional information is available through the Performing and Visual Arts Department.
+Additional information is available through the Fine Arts Department.

 Field Biology Program